 CRS in Mauritania

-For well over a decade, Catholic Relief Services, along with its local NGO and government partners, has been working to enhance human dignity and alleviate poverty in Mauritania through innovative, participatory and holistic programming.
+Catholic Relief Services, in collaboration with local NGO and government partners, has been working in Mauritania to enhance human dignity and alleviate poverty through innovative, participatory and holistic programming.

 CRS' History in Mauritania

-In addition to its emergency work, CRS supports The Center for Professional Training and Vocational Placement (CFIP), which provides literacy and professional training to Mauritanian youth.
-Each year, 120 out-of-school youth receive literacy courses and 140 participate in professional career training in a variety of fields, such as auto mechanics, electrical engineering, small business development, welding/metal work, carpentry and hairdressing.
-More than 50 students have been placed with partner companies to begin their professional careers.
-Courses in French, Arabic and an introduction to mathematics are also offered.
+In addition to emergency work, CRS has provided literacy and professional training to Mauritanian youth in fields such as auto mechanics, electrical engineering, small business development, welding/metal work, carpentry and hairdressing.
+Many students who participated in these initiatives have since been placed with partner companies to begin their professional careers.